Special Hermitian structures on suspensions

 The study of special Hermitian metrics posed also the question of compatibility between different structures of non-K\"ahler type.
 We recall the conjecture in \cite{FV16} according to which a compact complex manifold admitting both a pluriclosed, i.e. whose Hermitian form $\omega$ satisfies $dd^c \omega=0$, and a balanced metric is K\"ahler.
 This has been already proven for specific cases in the papers \cite{Ve14, C14, FV16, FLY12,Otiman, FP, GiPo,_Freibert-Swann_}.
 A similar question was posed in \cite{STW} (see also \cite{Fe}) for a compact complex manifold of complex dimension $n$ admitting a balanced metric and an astheno-K\"ahler metric, i.e. whose Hermitian form satisfies $d d^c \omega^{n -2}=0$.
 A negative answer to this question was given in \cite{FGV, LU}.
 For conjectures related to the existence of locally conformally K\"ahler metrics - the ones that satisfies $d\omega=\theta \wedge \omega$, see the book \cite{OV}.

 Based on the previous discussion one can formulate the following general conjecture:

 \conjecture Let $X$ be a compact complex manifold, $n: = \dim_\C X > 2$.
-Assume that two of the following assumptions occur. \begin{description} \item[(i)] $X$ admits a Hermitian form $\omega$ which is locally conformally K\"ahler, that is, satisfies $d\omega=\theta \wedge \omega$. \item[(ii)] $X$ admits a Hermitian form $\omega$ which is balanced \item[(iii)] $X$ admits a Hermitian form $\omega$ which is $p$-pluriclosed, that is, satisfies $dd^c(\omega^p)=0$, for $p= 1, 2, \ldots, n-3$ if $n >3$ or for $p= 1$ if $n =3$. \end{description} Then $X$ admits a K\"ahler structure.
+Assume that two of the following assumptions occur. \begin{description} \item[(i)] $X$ admits a Hermitian form $\omega$ which is locally conformally K\"ahler, that is, satisfies $d\omega=\theta \wedge \omega$. \item[(ii)] $X$ admits a Hermitian form $\omega$ which is balanced. \item[(iii)] $X$ admits a Hermitian form $\omega$ which is $p$-pluriclosed, that is, satisfies $dd^c(\omega^p)=0$, for $p= 1, 2, \ldots, n-3$ if $n >3$ or for $p= 1$ if $n =3$. \end{description} Then $X$ admits a K\"ahler structure.

 In this section, we prove this conjecture when $X$ is a suspension of a hyperk\"ahler manifold $M$ associated with a hyperbolic automorphism of $M$.
-The non-existence of locally conformally K\"ahler metrics on these examples follows from Proposition 37.8 in \cite{OV}.
+The non-existence of locally conformally K\"ahler metrics locally but not globally conformal on these examples follows from Proposition 37.8 in \cite{OV}.